SHMF1385/youtube2dideo/README.md

 ```

 * youtube-dl (optional)
-if installed program can download the video.
+If installed program can download the video.
-install the program using your os package manager.
+Install the program using your OS package manager.

 ## Usage

-you can use this program like this:
+You can use this program like this:

 ```batch
 $ python3 -m convert-dideo [video_url] [--options]